chandan-n-bhat/exploratory-data-analysis/README.md

 # Introduction-to-data-science
- A extensive visualisation on EMployee attrition dataset from kaggle using Python and libraries
+ A extensive visualisation on Employee attrition dataset from kaggle using Python and libraries.